-- 12.01 Chancel has a solid floor with tile/carpet finishes; however the choir stalls have a raised timber boarded floor.
-The Altar is raised by 2no. steps which is a solid floor with tile/carpet finishes; all are in good condition. - 12.02 The Nave, side aisles and transepts have solid floors to the aisles with 3 tile and carpet finishes but the areas under the pews are suspended timber boarded floors with no finish.
-All appear in generally good condition although a number of the tiles should be repaired and refixed. - 12.03 The church centre would appear to have a floor construction as noted in 12.02 above although it is covered entirely in carpet tiles which are generally in good condition. - 12.04 Kitchen has a vinyl floor covering in good condition.

-- 12.05 WC had vinyl floor coverings which are damaged and showing signs of 3 age; consideration should be given to replacement. - 12.06 Lobby and Staircase to first floor as 12.03 above. - First floor church centre is a suspended timber floor with carpet tile 12.07 coverings in good condition. - 12.08 First floor lobby, WC and store as 12.07 above but with vinyl coverings in good condition. - 12.09 Porch floor is a solid floor with tiled finishes and mat well.
+- 12.1 Chancel has a solid floor with tile/carpet finishes; however, the choir stalls have a raised timber boarded floor.
+The Altar is raised by 2no. steps which is a solid floor with tile/carpet finishes; all are in good condition. - 12.2 The Nave, side aisles and transepts have solid floors to the aisles with 3 tile and carpet finishes but the areas under the pews are suspended timber boarded floors with no finish.
+All appear in generally good condition although a number of the tiles should be repaired and re-fixed. - 12.3 The Church centre would appear to have a floor construction as noted in 12.02 above although it is covered entirely in carpet tiles which are generally in good condition. - 12.4 Kitchen has a vinyl floor covering in good condition. - 12.5 WC has new vinyl floor coverings in good condition however, edges are 3 loose which should be fixed/sealed. - 12.6 Lobby and staircase to first floor as 12.03 above although some tiles 2 need refixing. - 12.7 First floor Church centre is a suspended timber floor with carpet tile coverings in good condition. - 12.8 First floor lobby, wc and store have vinyl coverings in good condition. - 12.9 Porch floor is a solid floor with tiled finishes and mat well.